ghassenbenali96/DMSA-Net/README.md

     --preprocess_mode full
 ```

-For model modification and experimentation:
+For modification and experimentation using notebooks:
 - Open notebooks directory:
 ```bash
 cd notebooks